xamarin/xamarin-macios/tools/devops/device-tests/README.md

 echo '##vso[task.setvariable variable=XAMARIN_STORAGE_PATH;isOutput=true]""'
 ```

-As you can see, we use **isOutput=true** which means that the enviroment variable will be registered as an output variable of the step.
+As you can see, we use **isOutput=true** which means that the environment variable will be registered as an output variable of the step.

 #### Scripts